transferwise/pipelinewise/docs/project/contribution.rst

 Adding new target
 '''''''''''''''''

-1. Make sure your target is implemented and meets the following criterias:
+1. Make sure your target is following the Singer specification and meets the following criterias:

    * Configuration JSON is mandatory and defined with the ``--config`` CLI argument